Meditation or Collaborative Divorce: What is the Difference?

 Collaborative divorce, on the other hand, is a type of hybrid between traditional divorce and divorce mediation.
 Unlike divorce mediation, there are several parties involved in collaborative divorce aside from the couple including individual attorneys for each spouse as well as professionals who can address finances, child welfare, and psychological matters during the process.

 Prior to engaging in the collaborative divorce process, the parties sign a participation agreement that outlines several “ground rules” for the process.
-These often include, but are not limited to:
+These include, but are not limited to:

 - Understanding that the collaboration may not result in a settlement;